 The Company leases offices and manufacturing facilities under various non-cancelable operating leases expiring at various times through Fiscal 2037.
+The Company's current lease on its main manufacturing and office facility in Van Nuys, California will expire on February 28, 2023.
+The Company is currently in negotiations with the facility owner regarding the lease renewal.
 All of the leases require the Company to pay maintenance, insurance and property taxes.
 The lease agreements for primary office and manufacturing facilities provide for rent escalation over the lease term and renewal options for five-year periods.
 Lease expense is recognized on a straight-line basis over the term of the lease.

-During the first quarter of Fiscal 2023, the Company has entered into several rental agreements, to rent used microturbine equipment from customers where that equipment was not currently in use.
+During Fiscal 2023, the Company has entered into several rental agreements, to rent used microturbine equipment from customers where that equipment was not currently in use.
 The Company is then renting this equipment to end users as part of its Energy as a Service business.
-These agreements totaling approximately 11.8 MW of microturbines, have an average term of 36 months, and have a total commitment value of approximately \$9.5 million.
+These agreements totaling approximately 12.8 MW of microturbines, have an average term of 36 months, and have a total commitment value of approximately \$9.8 million.